JasonBHall/portfolio/Pursuits-Job-CRM/README.md

 # Pursuits

-**A personal job-search CRM that lives on your machine.**
+**A job-search CRM that runs on your laptop.**

-No subscriptions, no accounts, no data sent anywhere.
-Just a clean local web app for tracking applications through the pipeline — with notes from your phone calls, files you've dragged in, and enough charts to know whether your search is actually moving.
+No accounts, no subscriptions, no vendor holding your history hostage.
+It's a local Flask app — start it, use it, own everything.
+Built out of frustration with spreadsheets and the recurring-fee crowd.

-Built with Python + Flask.
-Runs with a double-click on Windows and macOS.
+Runs on Windows and macOS.
+Double-click to launch.

 <br>